-During 1990-94, companies established thousands of plasma collection centers in rural areas where they bought plasma and blood from commercial donors.
+During 1990-94, Chinese companies established thousands of plasma collection centers in poor rural areas of China to buy plasma and blood at from villagers.
 Government regulations at the time required testing collected blood for hepatitis B and C but not HIV.
 Not later than 1994, government officials became aware of problems — outbreaks of HIV in some collection villages and HIV-contaminated blood and blood products.
-Government from March 1995 closed all commercial plasma collection centers and required HIV testing .
+Government from March 1995 closed all commercial plasma collection centers and required HIV testing.
 These response stopped the outbreak.

 The first report I’ve found of this tragedy is a letter to Lancet in 1995 signed by a provincial official and a US academic.
 The letter reports a study supported by both the Anhui Province Health Department and the US National Institute of Health.

 There is, however, no clear picture of the extent of the disaster.
 How many blood and plasma sellers got HIV?
 Estimates range over a million.
 China’s Ministry of Health and UNAIDS estimated 55,000 former commercial plasma and blood donors were living with HIV in 2005.
-This could be considered a low estimate, lowered also by the deaths of many donors from the time they were infected during 1990-95 until 2005.
-Whatever the estimate — whether 55,000 or 10 or 20 times greater — the number infected by healthcare procedures is much greater than in the next largest recognized nosocomial outbreak in Romania (with an estimated 10,000 children infected during 1989-92).
+Even if this is an accurate account of the number alive in 2005, it is an incomplete count of the damage, because many donors infected during 1990-95 had died by 2005.
+From that report, the number infected would have been close to 100,000 — far greater than in the next largest recognized nosocomial outbreak in Romania, with an estimated 10,000 children infected during 1989-92.

 1. Wu Z, Rou K, Detels R. Prevalence of HIV infection among former commercial plasma donors in rural eastern China.
 Health Pol Planning 2001; 16: 41-46.
 Abstract available at: https://www.ncbi.nlm.nih.gov/pubmed/11238429 (accessed 13 February 2018).